Best FPL Goalkeepers to pick in Gameweek 1 (2024/25)

 best fpl goalkeepers

 Let’s dive in and look at our watchlist.
-If you are aiming to use a wildcard in GW 34 here are the goalkeepers to pick from, with our comments and ratings of each.
+Here are the goalkeepers to pick from, with our comments and ratings of each.

-Read more about GW34 in our guide: FPL Gameweek 34: Tips, Captain, Transfer Targets & Team Selection
+Read more about GW1 in our guide: FPL Gameweek 1: Tips, Captain, Transfer Targets & Team Selection

 We will look at goalkeepers from every price point: budget enablersmidpriced picks, and premium options.